 - Natural medicine can be very cost-effective and is ideally suited to primary health care.

 Student Training ClinicsThe School of Natural Medicine runs various student training clinics within Chinese Medicine and Acupuncture, Naturopathy, Phytotherapy and Unani Tibb.
 Each of these systems of medicine are available at UWC, Belville Campus (Campus clinic) and Mitchells Plain Clinic, situated at Lenteguer Hospital.
 Patients are seen and assessed by senior students and supervised by qualified practitioners in the various disciplines.

 The clinics are well received by the community with a great need for extra medical assistance at the primary health care level.
 These training facilities allow students to engage with the healthcare needs of South Africa by offering a professional health-based service to the public.

-In addition, community engagement is conducted through clinics in Grabouw and Genadendal in association with the Interdisciplinary Professional Education unit (IPEU).
+In addition, community engagement is conducted through clinics in Grabouw and Genadendal in association with the Interprofessional Education Unit (IPEU).

 Campus and Mitchells Plain clinics are open Mondays to Thursdays during the academic terms.

 For more information on the clinic locations, operation times and services, or to make a booking, please contact Ms L Fuller.